-In an emotional interview with Glamour UK, Megan Fox is opening up about motherhood, fame, and how she teaches her kids about gender identity.
+In an emotional interview with Glamour UK, Megan Fox opened up about motherhood, fame, and how she teaches her kids about gender identity.

-“Noah started wearing dresses when he was about two, and I bought a bunch of books that sort of addressed these things and addressed a full spectrum of what this is,” Fox explains.
+“Noah started wearing dresses when he was about two, and I bought a bunch of books that sort of addressed these things and addressed a full spectrum of what this is,” Fox explained in the article, published in the spring of 2022.
 “Some of the books are written by transgender children.
 Some of the books are just about how you can be a boy and wear a dress; you can express yourself through your clothing however you want.
 And that doesn’t even have to have anything to do with your sexuality.”

-She says she knows she can’t control how other kids are taught about things like gender identity, and how hard that is.
+She said she knows she can’t control how other kids are taught about things like gender identity, and how hard that is.

-“That’s why I don’t really put my children on Instagram or social media,” she says.
+“That’s why I don’t really put my children on Instagram or social media.”

 Related: Megan Fox has the perfect response to kids who bully her son for wearing dresses